Amplats loses court bid to stop neighbour developing on Modikwa platinum mine - Miningmx

-ANGLO American Platinum (Amplats) said it was examining a ruling handed down in the Polokwane High court last week which dismissed with costs an application to have Nkwe Platinum desist from mine development on the Maandagshoek farm.
+ANGLO American Platinum (Amplats) is examining a ruling handed down in the Polokwane High court last week that dismissed an application to have Nkwe Platinum desist from mine development on the Maandagshoek farm.

 Nkwe Platinum had started work on the Maandagshoek lease which is mined by Modikwa mine jointly owned by Amplats and African Rainbow Minerals (ARM).
 Modikwa launched an application to stop land development by Nkwe on Maandagshoek claiming the land belonged to it.